dimaslanjaka/static-blog-generator/src-posts/2019/12/ideal-frequency-for-blog-articles-update.md

 ---
 title: Ideal Frequency For Blog Articles Update
 webtitle: WMI Gitlab
-subtitle: Do we have to write articles every day on the blog?
-Maybe this question has crossed many bloggers.
+subtitle: Do we have to write articles every day on the blog Maybe this question has crossed many bloggers.
 I, as someone new to the blogging
 lang: en
 date: 2019-12-15T04:02:00.000+07:00
 type: post